jetgrizzly/jetgrizzly/PRESS-RELEASE.md

  -->

 ## Heading ##
-  > Name the product in a way the reader (i.e. your target customers) will understand.
-  A website where you and your friends can get together online and watch YouTube videos simultaneously as if you were in the same room.
+  > A website where you and your friends can get together online and watch YouTube videos simultaneously as if you were in the same room.

 ## Sub-Heading ##
-  > Describe who the market for the product is and what benefit they get.
-One sentence only underneath the title.
-  For a group of people who want to get together to watch videos online.
+  > For a group of people who want to get together to watch videos online.